Gilberto Vega

 Gilberto Vega is a queer Pennsylrican and a creator, educator, and administrator for music, theatre, and—most recently—stand-up comedy.
 He currently serves as the Director of External Relations at Theatre Horizon in Norristown.

-Originally hailing from Lancaster, PA, his recent theatre credits include: Dramaturg for Alma (Passage Theatre Company); Dramaturg for Gente del sol (PlayPenn); Director for Mozart’s The Magic Flute (Penn Singers Light Opera Company); Dramaturg for TOWN and The Agitators (Theatre Horizon); Asst.
+Originally hailing from Lancaster, PA, his recent theatre credits include: Director for NeuroSpeak (Power Street Theatre); Stage Manager for The Machu Picchu Play (Power Street Theatre); Dramaturg for Alma (Passage Theatre Company); Dramaturg for Gente del sol (PlayPenn); Director for Mozart’s The Magic Flute (Penn Singers Light Opera Company); Dramaturg for TOWN and The Agitators (Theatre Horizon); Asst.
 Director/ASL Coach for The Wiz (Theatre in the X); Playwright for Miley Vs. Mozart: An Epic Poperatic Smackdown as part of The Vs. Series (Theatre Contra); and Audio Describer at Arden Theatre Company (12 productions!).

-As a stand-up comedian, Gilberto has performed at: Souletri; Your Sunday’s Best at Plays and Players; Tavern on Camac; Sawubona Creativity Project; and Esperanza Health Center.
-Recently, Gilberto made his New Jersey debut at AC Jokes in Resorts Casino.
+As a stand-up comedian, Gilberto has performed at: Punch Line Philly; Souletri at Two Locals and Izlas Latin Cuisine; Your Sunday’s Best at Plays and Players; Tavern on Camac; Sawubona Creativity Project; and Esperanza Health Center.
+Gilberto made his New Jersey debut at AC Jokes in Resorts Casino.
 His writing has appeared in The Philadelphia Inquirer, Bonaly Reviews, Revarte, and Motivos Magazine.

 As a Costa Rican-American and the son of an immigrant, Gilberto is deeply committed to a more equitable, diverse, inclusive, and accessible arts community.
-He is involved in EDIA work with: Theatre Philadelphia; Theatre Horizon; Platt Student Performing Arts House; and the University of Pennsylvania Glee Club, which recently made the transition to a gender-inclusive choir after 159 years as an all-male ensemble.
-Gilberto serves on the Board of Directors for Theatre Philadelphia, Philadelphia Cultural Fund, and the Mendelssohn Chorus of Philadelphia.
+He has been involved in EDIA work with: Theatre Philadelphia; Theatre Horizon; Platt Student Performing Arts House; and the University of Pennsylvania Glee Club, which recently made the transition to a gender-inclusive choir after 159 years as an all-male ensemble.
+Gilberto has served on the Board of Directors for Theatre Philadelphia, Philadelphia Cultural Fund, and the Mendelssohn Chorus of Philadelphia with an emphasis on strategic planning, community-centric fundraising, and innovative approaches to artmaking and decision-making.

 Leadership and Affiliations: